ISAITB/docs-services/source/messaging/index.rst

     favour of backwards compatibility, introduced this ambiguity as a negative side-effect.

     Until this issue is resolved in the specification, input parameters **should always be defined as optional** (i.e. ``UsageEnumeration.O``).
-The presence of not of each expected input must then be checked in the ``receive`` and ``send`` implementations.
+The presence of not of each expected input must then be checked in the service's ``receive`` and ``send`` implementations.

 initiate
 ~~~~~~~~

 The ``initiate`` operation is called when a test case has been selected for execution and a new test session is being initialised.
-At the point is is called the
+At the point it is called the
 test session is created but has not actually started yet to go through the test case's steps.
 The purpose of this operation is to:

     * Create a messaging session.